Mark Cryer, chair

 This studio-type course serves as an introduction to the theory and practice of costume design for theater, film and television.
 Through a series of lectures, demonstrations and projects students will explore various aspects of costume history and the costume design process.
 Specific attention will be given to fashion silhouettes and historical periods, as they relate to the assigned texts.
 Areas covered in the course will include, costume history, script analysis, textiles, life drawing and watercolor rendering.
 Maximum enrollment, 12.
 Holland.

 How did Greek tragedy work in the city of Athens?
 Athens was a radical democracy but was based on slave labor and the exclusion of women.
 How is this implied contradiction displayed in the works of Aeschylus, Sophocles, Euripides?
 But tragedy also has contemporary life.
 How do these plays transcend their time of production?
 An opportunity to examine relations of gods/humans, fate/choice, as well as gender, class/ethnicity and sexuality.
 Readings to include works by Seneca, Racine, Sartre, O’Neill, Heaney, Fugard.
-(Writing-intensive.)
-(Same as Comparative Literature 244 and Classics 244.)
-Maximum enrollment, 20.
+(Genre) (Same as Literature and Creative Writing 244 and Classics 244.)
+N Rabinowitz.

 Fundamentals of play direction and script analysis.
 Study of selected directors and directorial problems; the direction of exercise scenes; and direction of a final scene or one-act for public presentation.
 Prerequisite, two semesters of acting and two other courses in theatre or dramatic literature or consent of instructor.
 Latrell.